groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/png-to-gif.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps to Convert PNG to G%C4%B0F in C#"
+    title_left: "Steps to Convert PNG to GIF in C#"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) makes it easy for developers to convert the PNG file to G%C4%B0F using a few lines of code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) makes it easy for developers to convert the PNG file to GIF using a few lines of code.

         *   Create an instance of Converter class and load the PNG file with full path
-        *   Create & set ConvertOptions for the g%C4%B0f type
+        *   Create & set ConvertOptions for the gif type
-        *   Call Converter.Convert method and pass the full path and format (G%C4%B0F) as parameter
+        *   Call Converter.Convert method and pass the full path and format (GIF) as parameter

     title_right: "System Requirements"
     content_right: |